11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Riding a motorcycle can be a fun way to enjoy the Dallas’ nice weather.
 Unfortunately, motorcyclists face a higher risk of serious personal injury and wrongful death when involved in a motor vehicle collision.
 Road rash, fractures, traumatic brain injury and even death are the unfortunate consequences of when cars or trucks collide with a motorcycle.

-When looking for a personal injury attorney, look for a Board-Certified Personal Injury Trial Law attorney with extensive experience in motorcycle cases like Miller Weisbord Olesky.
+When looking for a Dallas Motorcycle Accident Lawyer, look for a Board-Certified Personal Injury Trial Law attorney with extensive experience in motorcycle cases like Miller Weisbord Olesky.
 We have the certifications held by less than 3% of all Texas attorneys when it comes to handling motorcycle personal injury cases in Dallas and surrounding areas.

 Contact Motorcycle Accident Lawyers